Growth of hexagonal BN crystals by traveling-solvent floating zone: Introduction

 \section{Introduction}

 The utility of hexagonal BN (h-BN) has been recognized since at least the 1950’s, particularly for high-temperature applications, where its chemical inertness, thermodynamic stability and high electrical resistivity are extremely useful.
 The arrival of graphene \cite{novoselov2004,novoselov2005} subsequently stimulated additional interest in h-BN as an ideal insulating substrate for device applications \cite{dean2010}. h-BN is an excellent substrate for graphene-based devices due to the combination of a small lattice mismatch and atomic-level flatness (i.e. no dangling bonds) with good dielectric \cite{novoselov2004,novoselov2005,cassabois2016} and thermal transport \cite{yuan2019,zhang2017} properties.
 The chemical inertness and oxidation resistance of h-BN \cite{liu2013} also make it valuable for capping and encapsulation purposes \cite{siskins2019}.
 Furthermore, h-BN can also take an active role, as in graphene/h-BN moiré superlattices \cite{chen2019a,chen2019b,shi2014,ponomarenko2013}.
-The same properties which make h-BN ideal for graphene also make it a useful platform for device creation using other two-dimensional (2D) materials.
+The same properties which make h-BN ideal for graphene also make it a useful platform for device creation using other two-dimensional (2D) materials and it has seen widespread deployment in this context.

 More recently, h-BN is under study for a host of additional applications, including, among others, photonics, flexible electronics, non-linear optics and quantum information science and sensing technologies \cite{gil2020,roy2021,izyumskaya2017,vaidya2023}.
 A number of these applications exploit the intrinsic properties of h-BN on their own.
-In particular, as a naturally hyperbolic \footnote{Here, hyperbolic indicates that the relative permittivity changes sign as well as magnitude along different crystallographic directions.} birefringent material in the mid-infrared range h-BN is well-suited to many photonics applications \cite{caldwell2019}, such as confinement and manipulation of phonon polaritons \cite{dai2014}.
+As a naturally hyperbolic \footnote{Here, hyperbolic indicates that the relative permittivity changes sign as well as magnitude along different crystallographic directions.} birefringent material in the mid-infrared range h-BN is well-suited to many photonics applications \cite{caldwell2019}, such as confinement and manipulation of phonon polaritons \cite{dai2014}.
 Relatedly, point defects within h-BN have also begun to generate significant interest as single photon emitters \cite{tran2016,bourrellier2016,fournier2021}, which have the potential to serve as an optical platform for quantum information \cite{lounis2005} and as a spin defect for use in atomic-resolution quantum sensing \cite{bradac2021,lyu2022,udvarhelyi2023}.

 Many of the aforementioned advances and discoveries were enabled by progress in the synthesis of high-quality, crystalline h-BN.
 Production of such samples as thin-films remains an ongoing effort and a number of techniques have been explored, particularly chemical vapor deposition \cite{dahal2011,ma2022,wang2024,chen2020,fukamachi2023,moret2021} and molecular beam epitaxy \cite{page2019,tsai2009,vuong2017,cheng2018,laleyan2018}.
 While work in this area is essential since there is potential to create wafer-scale single crystals which can be integrated into existing industrial practices, these methods typically lead to samples with relatively poor crystallinity, a high density of structural defects, and significant lattice strain due to mismatch with the substrate.
 This disorder is reflected in, for example, the linewidths of Raman peaks and in the lack of phonon-assisted free exciton signals in the photoluminescence spectrum.
 Furthermore, though progress has been made \cite{alemoush2024}, the thickness of the films is limited.